stoqs/stoqs/README.md

     http://localhost:8000

-More instructions are in the doc/instructions directory -- see [LOADING](doc/instructions/LOADING.md) for how to load your own data and [CONTRIBUTING](doc/instructions/CONTRIBUTING.md) for how to share your work.
+More instructions are in the doc/instructions directory &mdash; see [LOADING](doc/instructions/LOADING.md) for how to load your own data and [CONTRIBUTING](doc/instructions/CONTRIBUTING.md) for how to share your work.
 Also, see interesting [Jupyter Notebooks](stoqs/contrib/notebooks) that you can execute against your own STOQS server.
 Visit the [STOQS Wiki pages](https://github.com/stoqs/stoqs/wiki) for updates and links to presentations.